bibi21000/janitoo_tutorial/rst/more.rst

 It will be the test server for the new remote values.

-Tellsitck
+Tellstick
 ---------

-Some harwares need to "auto-discover" devices, like the Tellsitck from Telldus.
+Some harwares need to "auto-discover" devices, like the Tellstick from Telldus.
 It holds its devices in a list, so we need to "sync" with it.

 - https://github.com/bibi21000/janitoo_layouts